kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ### Testing

 No tests no sucess.
 You SHOULD have tests for every project, but do new users know how to run them?

+## DDOS attack on the network
+By using many UEs to connect with the network at once in loop we can over load the tower to crash it, also given the low system specification, we can achieve it sooner.

 ### Logging